TheFpiasta/BuisnessPDF/README.md

 To run the Invoice PDF Creator API, follow these steps:

-1. Clone the repository to your local machine.
+1. Install Go Version 1.18.x from the official webpage [https://go.dev/](https://go.dev/)
-2. Make sure you have Golang installed on your machine.
+2. Clone the repository to your local machine. ```git clone https://github.com/TheFpiasta/SimpleInvoice.git```
-3. Run go run main.go in the terminal from the root directory of the project.
+3. Run ``go run main.go`` in the terminal from the root directory of the project.
-4. The server should start running on http://localhost:8080.
+4. The server should start running on [http://localhost:10000](http://localhost:10000).

 ## Endpoints

-The API has only one endpoint /pdf that takes a JSON payload with the necessary data to create an invoice.
-The JSON payload should have the following structure:
+Once the application is running, you can send a POST request to the /pdf/ endpoint with a JSON body containing the necessary invoice details.
+The following is an example of a valid JSON request body:

 ```json
 {